 - Mindfulness – is the skill of paying attention to oneself without judgment for what one finds.
 Mindfulness notices random thoughts, bodily sensations, fleeting feelings, and more.
 It takes note of what is happening.

 - Interpersonal effectiveness – relationships matter for mental health, and interpersonal effectiveness focuses upon teaching people the skills they need to establish healthy relationships in the community, at the office, and at home.

 Did you recognize any of the symptoms of BPD within your own life?
 Maybe your own volatile behavior is confusing.
 If so, consider reaching out for help.
 Maybe you have been diagnosed with BPD but have not sought treatment yet.
 If so, consider reaching out for help.
-Thriveworks Raleigh offers therapy for BPD, and we have appointments available.
+Thriveworks Counseling in Raleigh, NC offers therapy for BPD, and we have appointments available.
 When you contact our office, a real person (a Scheduling Specialist) will answer and help you find an appointment time.
 We offer evening and weekend sessions.
 New clients often have their first session within 24 hours of their first call.
 We also accept many different insurance plans.
 Call today.